 - Changes in your digestion, urination or sexual function

-These symptoms don't always indicate nerve damage, but they may signal other problems that require medical care.
-In either case, early diagnosis and treatment offer the best chance for controlling symptoms and preventing more-severe problems.
+These signs and symptoms don't always indicate nerve damage, but they may signal other problems that require medical care.
+Early diagnosis and treatment offer the best chance for controlling symptoms and preventing more-severe problems.

 Even minor sores on the feet that don't heal can turn into ulcers.
 In the most severe cases, untreated foot ulcers may become gangrenous — a condition in which the tissue dies — and require surgery or even amputation of your foot.
 Early treatment can help prevent this from happening.